Omar-Salah17/Vacation-Tracking-System/README.md

 🧪 **Vacation Summary API** – Provides a web service interface for internal systems to retrieve any employee’s vacation request summary for integration and reporting.

 🏛  **HR System Connectivity** – Interfaces with legacy HR systems to fetch and synchronize employee data, ensuring consistency and accuracy across platforms.

+## 🖥 Non-Functional Requirements

+🧩 **Seamless Authentication Integration**  – Implemented as an extension of the existing intranet portal and leverages the portal’s single-sign-on (SSO) mechanisms for user authentication.

+📝 **Audit Logs** – Tracks every change for transparency and compliance.

+💡 **Usability** – Designed with a simple and intuitive interface suitable for all employees, regardless of technical skill.

+🔁 **Availability & Reliability** – Ensures 99.9% uptime during business hours with robust failover mechanisms.

+🔒 **Security** – Access is role-based and enforced using secure communication standards (e.g., HTTPS, encrypted sessions).

+📈 **Scalability** – Capable of supporting increasing numbers of employees and data growth without affecting performance.

+⚡ **Performance** – Response time for standard actions (e.g., viewing or submitting requests) should not exceed 2 seconds under normal load.

+🧠 **Maintainability** – Developed using modular architecture to support easy updates, debugging, and system extensions.